lightstreams-network/docs/content/guides/lightchain-node-setup/_index.md

 +++
-title = "Lightchain Node Setuo" toc = true weight = 1
+title = "Lightchain Node Setup" toc = true weight = 1
 +++

-In this section, we will explain the steps to install and synchronize a Lightstreams PoA blockchain node.
-Moreover, as part of the functionalities required by token exchanges, we will be proving examples of how to interact with Lightstreams blockchain in order to create accounts, transfer tokens or fetch tx receipts.
+In this section, we will explain the steps to install and synchronize a Lightstreams blockchain node.
+Moreover, as part of the functionalities are required to transfer tokens between user account, we will be providing examples of how to interact with the Lightstreams blockchain in order to create accounts, transfer tokens, and fetch transaction receipts.

 ## Installation